weav797/java-digitalocean-app/readme.md

 - [DigitalOcean Documentation](https://docs.digitalocean.com)

 ---
-This project is part of my bootcamp training and showcases my ability to deploy applications in a cloud environment.<br /><br /><br /><br />
+This project is part of my bootcamp training and showcases my ability to deploy applications in a cloud environment.
+For further details, I have attached a txt file if someone is curious to see what exact commands were used at what point.<br /><br /><br /><br />

 More notes down below from the original source of the repo.